+35725368683

 CASP Registry

 Under the AML/CFT Law, any Provider offering Crypto Asset Services must apply to the CASP Registry.
-This will register the provider with CySEC and give it a CASP license.
+This will register the provider with CySEC and give it a CASP license, often called a Crypto license in Cyprus.

 In Cyprus, the CASP registry is the Crypto Asset Service Provider registry introduced by the Cyprus Security & Exchange Commission (CySEC) in June 2021.